MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/use-sql-server-in-windows.md

 ---
-title: SQL Server in Windows operating system
+title: Version requirements for SQL Server in Windows operating system
-description: This article describes how to use SQL Server in Windows 8, Windows 8.1, Windows Server 2012, and Windows Server 2012 R2 environments. ms.date: 09/06/2024 ms.custom: sap:Installation, Patching, Upgrade, Uninstall ms.reviewer: ramakoni, randolphwest
+description: This article describes the version requirements for SQL Server in Windows operating system. ms.date: 09/09/2024 ms.custom: sap:Installation, Patching, Upgrade, Uninstall ms.reviewer: randolphwest
 ---

 <!---Internal note: The screenshots in the article are being or were already updated.
 Please contact "gsprad" and "christys" for triage before making the further changes to the screenshots.
 --->

-# Using SQL Server in Windows
+# Version requirements for SQL Server in Windows operating system

-This article contains guidance about how to use different versions of Microsoft SQL Server on a computer that is running Windows operating system.
+This article describes the version requirements for SQL Server in Windows operating system.

 _Original product version:_ &nbsp; SQL Server
 _Original KB number:_ &nbsp; 2681562